jbroerken/libmrhab/doc/source/Functions/_Internal/libmrhab_Directory/ThreadPool/MRH_ThreadPool/AddJob.rst

 Remarks
 -------
-* The given event is consumed.
+* The given event is copied.

 Code Examples
 -------------